gifford-lab/deepbind-docker/README.md

     docker pull giffordlab/deepbind-docker

 Prerequisites are Docker and having the NVIDIA 346.46 driver installed (the default for CUDA 7.0; see the upstream image documentation).

-The tag for the source image can be used to change the CUDA version and NVIDIA driver version.
+To run it on Amazon EC2, the AMI ami-763a311e is recommended.
+And we suggest using our [EC2-launcher-pro](https://github.com/gifford-lab/ec2-launcher-pro) for fast and convenient deployment of docker jobs on EC2.

 ### Using the image

+##### Run the example data

 The image is based on this [CUDA image](https://github.com/Kaixhin/dockerfiles/tree/master/cuda/cuda_v7.0).